 To reheat, place on a hot skillet, add a splash of water, cover and simmer for 5 minutes.
 This way patties heat through and do not dry out like in the oven.

-More Healthy Burger Recipes
+More Delicious Chicken Recipes

-Ground Chicken Burger Recipe
+Healthy Ground Chicken Burgers

 - In a food processor or high speed blender, add chicken and process until ground.
 Work in batches and transfer to a large mixing bowl.